Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 The contract trace elements describe the contract calls, transfers to accounts, module upgrades, and the success of these during a |Chain_contract_update|_ or |Chain_contract_invoke|_.

 The struct returned on success from these calls has an |effective_trace_elements|_ method which returns a list of all the *effective* elements in the order that they occurred.
-To understand what *effective* refers to, it is useful with an example:
+To understand what *effective* refers to, an example is useful:

 * Contract ``A`` calls contract ``B``